semrush/intergalactic/website/docs/data-display/scatterplot-chart/scatterplot-chart.md

 ## Description

-A **scatterplot chart** visualizes the relationship between two variables in one or more datasets.
+A **scatterplot chart** visualizes the relationship between two variables in one or more data sets.

 This chart type helps to analyze patterns between two variables.

-Unlike other types of charts, a scatterplot chart can display trends, clusters, patterns, and relationships in a dataset, especially a very large one.
+Unlike other types of charts, a scatterplot chart can display trends, clusters, patterns, and relationships in a data set, especially a very large one.
 Such charts allow to quickly understand if there is a dependency between the variables or not.

 ::: tip
 The scatterplot is arguably the most versatile, polymorphic, and generally useful invention in the history of statistical graphics ( [Journal of the History of the Behavioral Sciences](http://onlinelibrary.wiley.com/doi/10.1002/jhbs.20078/abstract), 2005).
 :::

-Use a scatterplot chart when you need to show the correlation between two variables in a large dataset.
+Use a scatterplot chart when you need to show the correlation between two variables in a large data set.
 Scatterplots are sometimes called correlation plots because they show how two variables are correlated.

 ### How to read a scatterplot chart